Approach and Policies

 Restoring Condominiums

 The Group is working to restore old condominiums into homes with new value.
-We expanded PROUD Uehara Forest, which was established more than 30 years ago, by utilizing its excess floor space with the latest technologies while improving its livability.
-As a result, it was certified in 2019 as excellent long-term housing for the first time as an old condominium built by a private developer.
-It was also certified as having a service life of 65 years by a third-party evaluation agency.
+We expanded PROUD Uehara Forest, which was established more than 30 years ago, by incorporating the latest technologies into its excess floor space while improving its livability.
+As a result, in 2019, it became the first old condominium built by a private developer to be certified as excellent long-term housing.
+It was also certified by a third-party evaluation agency as having a service life of 65 years.

 News Release (Japanese text only)